cornel05/AI-Learning-Labs/README.md

 # AI-Learning-Labs
-Labs (or Notebooks) of the AI/ML/DL Learning Journey This repository contains Jupyter notebooks, datasets, and resources for machine learning exercises.
+Labs (or Notebooks) of the AI/ML/DL Learning Journey This repository contains Jupyter notebooks, datasets, and resources for AI/ML/DL exercises.

 ---